Juangmcz/reservation-app/readme.md

 * ChangeCustomerCellUseCase - This use case changes the customer cell.
 * ChangeCustomerSuffixUseCase - This use case changes the customer suffix.
-* ChangeHairStylistUseCase - This use case changes the Hair Stylist to a specific reservation.
+* ChangeHairStylistUseCase - This use case changes the assigned Hair Stylist to a specific reservation.
 * CreateReservationUseCase - This use case creates a reservation.
 * LeaveExperienceUseCase - This use case provides a rating and a feedback to a specific reservation.